openstack/openstack-manuals/doc/admin-guide-cloud-rst/source/orchestration-stack-domain-users.rst

 requests to the Orchestration CloudFormation and CloudWatch compatible APIs, which are authenticated by Orchestration via signature validation (which uses the OpenStack Identity ec2tokens extension).
-Stack domain users allow to encapuslate all stack-defined users (users created as a result of things contained in an Orchestration template) in a separate domain which is created specifically to contain things related only to the Orchestration stacks.
+Stack domain users allow to encapsulate all stack-defined users (users created as a result of things contained in an Orchestration template) in a separate domain which is created specifically to contain things related only to the Orchestration stacks.
 A user is created which is